jerrall/tiramisu/README.md

 ```

 Aliases for the above tasks also exist in package.json npm scripts and Visual Studio code tasks (Command + Shift + P ==> Tasks)

+## How to deploy

+To deploy to Rinkeby, run ```npm run hardhat:deploy:rinkeby```

+## How to verify contract source on Etherscan

+Add the deployed contract address to the ```hardhat:verify:rinkeby``` script in package.json
+Run ```npm run hardhat:verify:rinkeby``` to verify the source code
+Make sure you added the etherscan API key from Discord to your .env file (which is intentionally gitignore'd)
+Source should then start to appear on Etherscan

 ## Code review checklist